jasonrichdarmawan/archived-learn-java/Bank_Account/README.md

 ### Update

-`./java` folder is no longer maintained and moved to a [new repository](https://github.com/kidfrom/be-bankaccount/).
+`./java` folder is no longer maintained and moved to a [new repository.](https://github.com/kidfrom/be-bankaccount/) `./reactjs` folder is no longer maintained and moved to a [new repository.](https://github.com/kidfrom/fe-web-bankaccount/) `./reactnative` folder is no longer maintained and moved to a [new repository.](https://github.com/kidfrom/fe-mobile-bankaccount/)

 ### Disclaimer